ilhamisbored/dwm/README.md

 Type=Application

+# Note
+I personally am using scrot, st, and rofi.
+If you wish to use something else, you can edit the config.def.h file to replace rofi with any other run launcher, terminal, screenshot manager etc. of your choice.

 # Hotkeys
 I'm using most of the default hotkeys, with a few changes here and there.
 1. The modkey is the Super/Windows/Command key.